katiesaund/academic_website/content/publication/c_difficile_trehalose.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "medrxiv"
-publication_short = "medrxiv"
+publication = "Open Forum Infectious Diseases" publication_short = "OFID"

 # Abstract and optional shortened version.
-abstract = "In a case-control study of patients with _C. difficile_ infection we found no statistically significant association between the presence of trehalose utilization variants in infecting _C. difficile_ strains and development of severe infection.
+abstract = "In a case–control study of patients with _Clostridium difficile_ infection, we found no statistically significant association between the presence of trehalose utilization variants in infecting _C. difficile_ strains and development of severe infection outcome.
 These results do not support trehalose utilization conferring enhanced virulence in the context of human _C. difficile_ infections."

 # Featured image thumbnail (optional)
 image_preview = ""